| |||||||||||||||

 Fields of bluebells are dangerously enchanted by fairies, who are called to their midnight dances and revels by the sound of bluebells ringing.

-Apparently seen as a love omen in English country folklore.
-When I was a child smelling a dandelion flower was to be avoided as it meant that you would wet the bed.
 Dandelion clocks of the fluffy seed heads can be used to tell the time - count how many blows (o'clocks) to remove them all.
 Alternatively counting the number of seeds left after you have blown on it will indicate how many years you will have to wait until your wedding day.

-The brackenseed of the plant is said to provide magical qualities if you place a few in the pocket - invisibility being the most notable (probably need to keep your fingers crossed at the same time).
 Be careful when you go seed collecting because it is believed that treading on a fern will cause the poor unfortunate traveler to become confused and lose his way.
 Stomach ache is supposed to be alleviated by taking some crushed brackenseed taken with water from a fern growing on a tree.
 (I wouldn't try this one, bracken is very poisonous, the alleviation of pain may be permanent!)
-Ferns

 are also favored by pixies, who can sometimes be found near them.